cassiebreviu/onnx-csharp-serverless/blog.md

 - [Create a Free Azure Account!](https://azure.microsoft.com/en-us/free/?WT.mc.id=aiapril-devto-cassieb)
 - [AML Azure Resource](https://docs.microsoft.com/en-us/azure/machine-learning/?WT.mc.id=aiapril-devto-cassieb) with a Notebook VM instance created
-  - If you prefer to create the model locally I recommend downloading [Anaconda](https://www.anaconda.com/).
-However, this tutorial is written as if you are using AML.
 - [VS Code](https://code.visualstudio.com/download)
 - [.NET core 3.1](https://dotnet.microsoft.com/download)

+> [!NOTE]
+> If you prefer to create the model locally I recommend downloading [Anaconda](https://www.anaconda.com/).
+However, this tutorial is written as if you are using AML.

 ### What is Open Neural Network Exchange (ONNX)?

 ONNX is an open/common file format to enable you to use models with a variety of frameworks, tools, runtimes, and compilers.
 Once the model is exported to the ONNX format then you can use the ONNX Runtime: a cross-platform, high performance scoring engine for ML models.
 This provides framework interoperability and helps to maximize the reach of hardware optimization.

-Onnx gives you the ability to use the same model and application code across different platforms.
+ONNX gives you the ability to use the same model and application code across different platforms.
 This means I can create this model in Python with SciKit Learn and use the resulting model in C#!
 Say whaaat?
 Yes, that is right.
 Save it to ONNX format then run it in C# with the onnxruntime!

 <!-- ### Supported Libraries and Languages